The European Commission did not publish a new inverter ban on June 3. It published something more durable.

 Service entityWhich local office or partner owns the support burden after COD?

-This is the same structural lesson as deye-inverter-buyer-risk: the technical device may be acceptable, but the channel and control boundaries can still create serious buyer risk.
+This is the same structural lesson as Deye Inverter Buyer Risk: Warranty and Sol-Ark: the technical device may be acceptable, but the channel and control boundaries can still create serious buyer risk.

 Why This Matters For Grants, Utilities, And Not Just Corporate Risk Teams